Opened 6 years ago

 It looks more to me like R_start is declared final because it describes a fixed relationship between sequence_start and angles_start that shouldn't change, whereas angles_start is meant to be set by the user and could very well be given at simulation time. sequence_start on the other hand is declared as Evaluate = true like many of the other parameters in Body, but this is not the case for angles_start.
 Whether this is an oversight from the developer of the model or a conscious decision I don't know though.

-comment:19 Changed 6 years ago by casella
+comment:19 by Francesco Casella, 6 years ago

 @perost, you are right, see discussion in ticket:5301#comment:6, as well as #5390.

-• Owner changed from somebody to casella
+Owner: changed from somebody to Francesco Casella

 Status update: as of today there are 30 models of the MSL 3.2.3 that do not simulate or do so producining results that fail the verification against results provided by the MA, when using the NF.
 This doesn't take into account the 9 models for which we don't have reference results (yet), I wrote Leo Gall about this last week - for the time being I assume they are ok.